znation2010/To-Do-list/README.md

 # 📖 [To Do list: interactive list] <a name="about-project"></a>

 This project is designed to help us understand JavaScript objects and how to utilize it.
-Also about using ECMASCRIPT 6 and importing Scripts.
+Also about using ECMASCRIPT 6 and importing Scripts.That it helps to add , delete and Save in local storage and retrive a to do list activity.

 ## 🛠 Built With <a name="built-with"></a>